Joanne’s Story: Fighting Gastroparesis Symptoms with Cannabis

 I was new to cannabis.
 I would lay in bed with my heating pad and read for hours, learning about the endocannabinoid system and reading many wonderful success stories with many different illnesses.

-In one of my cannabis group, I was bless to connect with a wonderful soul Mom whose son who had been diagnosed with gastroparesis for over 1 yrs.
-He had won the battle, bowel cancer with cannabis oil therapy and has been cancer free .
+In one of my cannabis group, I was bless to connect with a wonderful soul Mom whose son who had been diagnosed with gastroparesis for over one year.
+He had won the battle, bowel cancer with cannabis oil therapy and has been cancer-free.
 He was having a really hard time to keep weight on or intake any nutrients.
 Suffering from malnutrition and many other gastroparesis symptoms.

-Despite my worries about Cannabis (considering I had been raised to believe it was a street drug) she gave me hope.
-I was also very fortunate to have the full support of many others, including my 2 wonderful sons and my family.
+Despite my worries about cannabis (considering I had been raised to believe it was a street drug), she gave me hope.
+I was also very fortunate to have the full support of many others, including my two wonderful sons and my family.

 I was on my laptop reaching for help and I just wanted my life back.
 I was not ready to die and prayed to God and my guardian angels to give me strength.
 I made a decision from there that I did not want any more med trials and was in a fight to beat that feeding tube.
 I found my voice and started my journey with cannabis.